 With all these considered, I'm thankful that I can still achieve 45% savings rate although it have dropped compared to prior months and will likely to continue if office resumption goes on.
 I'm still maintaining my contributions to my Emergency Jar and it should hit my 6-months milestone soon.
 I'll most probably be extending it to 9-months or 12-months upon completion, considering my current personal circumstances.

-Aside from my typical monthly investments of Dollar-Cost Averaging (DCA) into StashAway, PRS, Luno and Trading212, there are two major activities that took place in April.
+Aside from my typical monthly investments of Dollar-Cost Averaging (DCA) into StashAway, PRS, Luno and Trading212, there are few activities that took place this month.

 Since I'm intending to increase the # months of emergency fund that I hold, I've decided to further allocate up to 2 months worth of emergency funds into my StashAway portfolio.
 But since these monies are my emergency fund which I may need to tap in the future at moments' notice, I've decided to further reduce the volatility by reducing the risk index to 8% until further notice.

 I've further topped up my Hong Kong holdings on my 1297.HK SINOSOFT TECH and will be holding them for a while - and they've now become my 2nd highest weightage when it comes to individual stocks ownership.